yggdrasil-network/yggdrasil-network.github.io/faq.md

 Yggdrasil only loads the configuration at startup.
 Restart the Yggdrasil process or service to load the new configuration.

-### I'm running Yggdrasil on a machine that is reachable from the Internet.
+### I'm running Yggdrasil on a machine that is directly reachable from the Internet.
 Does this mean anyone can peer with me?

 Without any further configuration, yes.

+However, you can either limit incoming connections to your host using a firewall by limiting or denying connections to the port specified in your `Listen` configuration option.
+This is useful if you want to limit peerings from certain IP ranges or on certain interfaces.

-However, you can limit who can peer with you by modifying the `AllowedEncryptionPublicKeys` configuration option.
+Alternatively, you can limit who can peer with you by modifying the `AllowedEncryptionPublicKeys` option in your Yggdrasil configuration.
 When this list is empty, any remote node is allowed to peer with you.

-To restrict incoming peerings to certain nodes, you should first ask the operators of those nodes for their `EncryptionPublicKey` and then add those public keys into your own `AllowedEncryptionPublicKeys` setting.
+To restrict incoming peerings to certain nodes, you should first ask the operators of those nodes for their `EncryptionPublicKey` and then add those public keys into your own `AllowedEncryptionPublicKeys` list.
+From that point forward, only nodes with those public keys will be allowed to peer with you.

+### I am running Yggdrasil from behind a NAT.
+Will this affect my connectivity?

+To accept incoming peerings, you will probably need to configure port forwarding on your router/gateway.
+Yggdrasil listens on the port number specified in the `Listen` setting, so forward this port to the machine that runs Yggdrasil.

+To use outbound peerings, that is, static peers that have been configured in your `Peers` setting, you will likely not need to change anything.

 ### I've changed my `AdminListen` port and now `yggdrasilctl` doesn't work.